TP-uz/TP-uz/README.md

--If your reading this, you might just be my friend cause i dont share this page often -Also tell dayzit to give me my emeralds back
+-If you're reading this, you might just be my friend cause i dont share this page often -Also tell dayzit to give me my emeralds back
 -I need them